Frequently asked questions

 Why has my application skipped some colleges on my preference list?

 Your college application will be passed to the next available college who has places available at that time.
-If it is quite late in the application process, the next college on your preference list may be full, or no longer taking applications from graduates, RMIT students or other demographics.
+If it is late in the application process, the next college on your preference list may be full or closed an no longer taking new applications.
+We hope this is understandable.
 Therefore your application will be automatically passed to the next college that has places available to consider at that time in your preference list.

 Can my application be considered by multiple colleges at once?